xaoccc/React-Training/README.md

 - run the newly added command:
 `npm run build`
 - Now we can write html in our app.js and babel will translate it to React code in the build dir.
 Then index.html will display it properly.

+## Demo 2:
+- Here we use Vite.
+Vite installs all necessary for a React app.
+- Install Vite:
+`npm create vite .`  - create app in the same dir
+`npm create vite subDir`  - create app in a new subDir
+- Choose React, variant JavaScript
+- `npm i`
+- `npm run dev`
+- Now React + Vite page is running :)
+- How it works: index.html -> main.jsx -> App.jsx
+- Modify